 As a parent, you anticipate so many events in the life of your child: birthdays, graduations, perhaps even a future marriage and children.
 Here’s one thing a mother or father never anticipates: the advent of an eating disorder.
-Unfortunately, eating disorders are epidemic throughout America, especially in young people.
+Unfortunately, eating disorders are an epidemic throughout America, especially in young people.
 Although the average age of onset is 14, children are being diagnosed today as young as eight.

-Throughout our two decades of offering anorexia, bulimia, and binge eating disorder treatment, we have interacted with hundreds of families, thousands of parents.
+Throughout our two decades of offering anorexia, bulimia, and binge eating disorder treatment, we have interacted with hundreds of families, and thousands of parents.
 At The Meadows Ranch, we treat children ages 8-12 and teens 13-17 years of age.

 Most of these mothers and fathers were probably like you: they loved their daughter and did the very best they could to bring her up well.
 When she was diagnosed with an eating disorder, they were stunned.
 That’s because eating disorders are often so difficult to detect.
 What’s more, a common trait among those with anorexia, bulimia, and binge eating disorder is a high level of secrecy and dishonesty.